Student Advisor Jobs in USA with Visa Sponsorship

 How to find Student Advisor jobs with visa sponsorship?

 To find Student Advisor jobs with visa sponsorship, use Migrate Mate, which specializes in connecting international candidates with sponsored positions.
-Focus on universities, colleges, educational consultancies, and international student services organizations that commonly offer H-1B, O-1, or other work visas for Student Advisor roles.
+Focus on universities, colleges, educational consultancies, and international student services organizations that commonly offer H-1B, O-1 visa, or other work visas for Student Advisor roles.
 These employers regularly sponsor visas for qualified education professionals.

 What is the prevailing wage requirement for sponsored Student Advisor jobs?